Materials That Tell the Mid-Century Story, Part 2

 Don’t forget that authentic mid-century homes often featured mixed seating rather than perfect matching sets.
 Perhaps two molded side chairs paired with two wooden armchairs, all united by a shared wood tone or complementary colors.

-Now that we’ve explored the essential materials and furniture that form the backbone of mid-century kitchen design, join us next week for Part 3, where we’ll dive into the textiles, lighting, and finishing touches that bring warmth and personality to your space.
+Now that we’ve covered the key materials and furniture that create the foundation of mid-century kitchen design, check back next week for Part 3.
+We’ll complete our exploration with the textiles, lighting, and finishing details that add warmth and character to your kitchen space.